sconnock/sc-trailheadlive/README.md

-# visualforce
+# sc-trailheadlive
-Demos for Trailhead Live Visualforce sessions
+Demos for Trailhead Live sessions

-Files are just text files with the source code for the Visualforce pages and - if using a custom controller or controller extension - the Apex classes.
+For Visualforce the files are just text files with the source code for the Visualforce pages and - if using a custom controller or controller extension - the Apex classes.
 To use just create your own Visualforce page and copy/paste.